renovatebot/renovate/lib/platform/bitbucket/README.md

 # Bitbucket platform

+Bitbucket support is considered in "beta" release status.

 ## Unsupported platform features/concepts

 - Adding assignees to PRs not supported (does not seem to be a Bitbucket concept)